auchenberg/kenneth.io/source/_posts/2013-07-15-the-messy-state-of-web-notifications-in-chrome-safari-blink-webkit.md

 ---
 layout: post
-title: "The messy state of Web Notifications in Chrome's Blink, and Safari's Webkit"
+title: "The messy state of Web Notifications in Blink and Webkit"
 date: 2013-07-15 19:21
 published: true
 comments: true